Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in

 \section{Summary}

 In this work, we investigated the isovector giant dipole resonance and the neutron skin properties of $^{208}\mathrm{Pb}$ within the framework of the antisymmetrized molecular dynamics model.
 Our calculations show that the AMD model can naturally reproduce the strength function distribution $S(E)$ even without introducing additional smoothing parameters and two-body nucleon-nucleon collisions.
-This behavior can be attributed to an intrinsic Landau damping mechanism in the transport models, in which the different local mean fields and effective masses experienced by individual Gaussian wave packets lead to different oscillation frequencies, and this phase-mixing mechanism leads to a gradual loss of phase coherence.
+This behavior can be attributed to an intrinsic Landau-damping mechanism in the transport models, in which the different local mean fields and effective masses experienced by individual Gaussian wave packets lead to different oscillation frequencies, and this phase-mixing mechanism leads to a gradual loss of phase coherence.

-Furthermore, our calculations show that the main frequency of IVGDR is dominated by the symmetry potential at the surface of the nucleus.
-The main frequency of IVGDR increases with the symmetry energy coefficient $S_0$ and the strength of nucleon effective mass splitting $\Delta m_{np}^*$, but decreases with $L$ due to the symmetry energy increasing with $L$ decreasing at subsaturation density.
-As a consequence of $S(E)$-weighted integral observable, the electric dipole polarizability $\alpha_D$ depends on $S_0$, $L$, and $\Delta m_{np}^*$.
+Furthermore, our calculations show that the main frequency of the IVGDR is dominated by the symmetry potential at the surface of the nucleus.
+The main frequency of IVGDR increases with the symmetry energy coefficient $S_0$ and the strength of nucleon effective-mass splitting $\Delta m_{np}^*$, but decreases with $L$ because the symmetry energy at subsaturation density decreases with increasing $L$.
+As an $S(E)$-weighted integral observable, the electric dipole polarizability $\alpha_D$ depends on $S_0$, $L$, and $\Delta m_{np}^*$.
 In addition, the density profile and neutron skin of $^{208}\mathrm{Pb}$ can also be well described by AMD model with certain effective interaction parameters.
-The neutron skin thickness $\Delta R_{np}$ is strongly sensitive to the slope of symmetry energy but weakly sensitive to the symmetry energy coefficient $S_0$ and nucleon effective mass splitting $\Delta m_{np}^*$.
+The neutron-skin thickness $\Delta R_{np}$ is strongly sensitive to the slope of symmetry energy but weakly sensitive to the symmetry energy coefficient $S_0$ and nucleon effective-mass splitting $\Delta m_{np}^*$.